2008 Denver Broncos season: Week 3: vs. New Orleans Saints

 Coming off their last-second win over the Chargers, the Broncos stayed at home, donned their alternate uniforms, and played a Week 3 interconference duel with the New Orleans Saints.
-In the first quarter, Denver drew first blood as QB Jay Cutler completed a 1-yard TD pass to TE Nate Jackson.
-The Saints answered with kicker Martín Gramática getting a 43-yard field goal, yet Denver replied with Cutler completing a 35-yard TD pass to WR Brandon Marshall.
-In the second quarter, the Broncos increased its lead as LB Nate Webster returned a fumble 34 yards for a touchdown.
-The Saints started to rally as RB Pierre Thomas got a 5-yard TD run, while RB Reggie Bush got a 23-yard TD run, yet Denver answered with kicker Matt Prater getting a 27-yard field goal.
-New Orleans closed out the half with DE Charles Grant tackling RB Andre Hall in his endzone for a safety.
+In the first quarter, Denver drew first blood as quarterback Jay Cutler completed a 1-yard touchdown pass to tight end Nate Jackson.
+The Saints answered with kicker Martín Gramática getting a 43-yard field goal, yet Denver replied with Cutler completing a 35-yard touchdown pass to wide receiver Brandon Marshall.
+In the second quarter, the Broncos increased its lead as linebacker Nate Webster returned a fumble 34 yards for a touchdown.
+The Saints started to rally as running back Pierre Thomas got a 5-yard touchdown run, while tunning back Reggie Bush got a 23-yard touchdown run, yet Denver answered with kicker Matt Prater getting a 27-yard field goal.
+New Orleans closed out the half with defensive end Charles Grant tackling running back Andre Hall in his endzone for a safety.

-In the third quarter, the Broncos replied with RB Michael Pittman getting a 2-yard TD run.
-The Saints answered with QB Drew Brees completing a 6-yard TD pass to Bush, yet Denver responded with Prater nailing a 34-yard field goal.
-In the fourth quarter, New Orleans tried to rally as Thomas got a 10-yard TD run (with a failed 2-point conversion).
+In the third quarter, the Broncos replied with running back Michael Pittman getting a 2-yard touchdown run.
+The Saints answered with quarterback Drew Brees completing a 6-yard touchdown pass to Bush, yet Denver responded with Prater nailing a 34-yard field goal.
+In the fourth quarter, New Orleans tried to rally as Thomas got a 10-yard touchdown run (with a failed 2-point conversion).
 The Saints recovered a fumble, but Gramática's go-ahead 43-yard field goal went wide right, preserving the victory for Denver.

 With the win, the Broncos improved to 3–0.